 Not only are they great for keeping you cool indoors, but they’re also an excellent way to cut your energy costs and save money during the hot summer months.

 If you currently have a central air conditioning system in your home, then you know firsthand how expensive it is to run these units.

 What makes central air conditioners so costly is that they force you to lower the temperature of the whole house (and can’t target a specific room) which wastes a lot of money on electricity.

 The major benefit of owning an inexpensive portable air conditioner is that it can maintain a comfortable temperature inside the room (or rooms) you use the most.

 With a cheap AC unit, you’ll cool down faster and keep certain rooms colder longer without having to fear the cost of your next utility bill.

-As a comparison, a portable air conditioning unit only uses about one-eighth of the electricity that a central AC system does to cool down your home as explained in our article on how much does it cost to run a portable air conditioner.
+As a comparison, a portable air conditioning unit only uses about one-eighth of the electricity than a central AC system does to cool down your home as explained in our article on how much does it cost to run a portable air conditioner.

 Now, before you go off and just buy any affordable portable air conditioner you can find, it’s critical that you get one that suits your specific needs and space requirements.